 You may not construct anything on the land, which must be cleared each day.

 Use of the licenced area must end by 10.00 p.m, unless agreed otherwise.

 To balance demand, pedestrian access and general ambiance, less space than requested may be allocated.

-If you wish to serve alcohol or food, you will need a separate license for these activities if you don't already have one.
+If you wish to serve alcohol or food, you may need a separate licence for these activities if you don't already have one.
 Please read Serving Food and Drink Outside for more information.